-The University Lutheran Church of Hope (ULCH) is a Christian congregation in the Evangelical Lutheran Church in America (ELCA) and a part of Minneapolis Area Synod.
+University Lutheran Church of Hope (ULCH) is a Christian congregation in the Evangelical Lutheran Church in America (ELCA) and a part of Minneapolis Area Synod.
 ULCH is also a “Reconciling in Christ” (RIC) congregation welcoming into the life and leadership of the congregation people of all sexual orientations and gender identities.

-We believe are all created in the image of God and called to be God’s beloved community.
+We believe all are created in the image of God and called to be God’s beloved community.

 Our Christian belief is in the one, triune God, creator and parent of us all and still creating; God’s son, Jesus Christ, by whose example we live and through whose death and resurrection we receive forgiveness and fullness of life; and the Holy Spirit, ever sustaining and inspiring.